Unduly Lenient Sentences

 - details of media coverage;

-- 'texts' and section 73 Serious Organised Crime And Police Act 2005 ('SOCPA')material (subject to PII and security procedures) or any other material that has a bearing on the sentence and was seen by the judge - see Annex B below for handling and security issues);
+- 'texts' and section 73 Serious Organised Crime And Police Act 2005 ('SOCPA') material (subject to PII and security procedures) or any other material that has a bearing on the sentence and was seen by the judge – see separate guidance on handling and security issues);

 The report must also include details of issues or difficulties with the conduct of the case in the Crown Court that may result in criticism of the prosecution or may have an impact on the decision to refer, including issues of delay resulting in an abuse of process argument, prosecution failure to comply with disclosure obligations or a challenge to the original decision to prosecute or proceed with the prosecution.

-- the prosecuting advocate's or the HCA's advice and the papers have been considered;
+- the prosecution advocate's advice and the papers have been considered;

-- that they deal with all relevant matters (see: Unduly Lenient Sentence - Instructions and Template for the Prosecution Advocate);
+- the advice and papers deal with all relevant matters (see: Annex B: Unduly Lenient Sentence – Instructions and Template for the Prosecution Advocate);

 - the views of the advocate are endorsed.

-Treasury counsel will be instructed by the ULS Team to advise and draft a reference.
-The ULS Team will also be responsible for the payment of Treasury Counsel's fees.
+The ULS Team will also be responsible for the payment of fees (see 'Fees' below).